-6. Requirement 68: Emergency power supply
+6. Requirement 68: Design for withstanding the loss of off-site power

-The emergency power supply at the nuclear power plant shall be capable of supplying the necessary power in anticipated operational occurrences and accident conditions, in the event of the loss of off-site power.
+☐ The design of the nuclear power plant shall include an emergency power supply capable of supplying the necessary power in anticipated operational occurrences and design basis accidents, in the event of a loss of off-site power.
+The design shall include an alternate power source to supply the necessary power in design extension conditions.

 The earthquake caused shutdown of all the external power supply lines at the Fukushima Dai-ichi Nuclear Power Station.

-- The Fukushima Dai-ichi Nuclear Power Station had 5 available external power supply lines which could supply electric power to the nuclear plants at the time of shutdown.
+- ➤ The Fukushima Dai-ichi Nuclear Power Station had 5 available external power supply lines which could supply electric power to the nuclear plants at the time of shutdown.

 - Yonomori-line No.1

 - Yonomori-line No.2

 - Okuma-line No.1

 - Okuma-line No.2

 - Okuma-line No.4

 - The earthquake caused shutdown of all the five power supply lines at the Fukushima Dai-ichi Nuclear Power Station.